rdlauer/articles/blues/geofencing/geofencing.md

 ### Cloud Part I: Notehub

-Recall that [notehub.io](https://notehub.io/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project) is the Notecard-optimized service that enables synchronization of data between our Notecard devices and cloud applications.

 While we already went over Notehub and it's role in our project, the high level workflow bears repeating:

 1. GPS data is **gathered and processed** on the Notecard.